 The meds WON'T change any of the symptoms you experience.
 They're not designed for that.
 They ARE intended to slow the course and progression of the disease, and perhaps you won't get any further damage than you now experience.
 But no, they won't help with balance or fatigue or gait -- there are some meds you can try for some of those things, but not the meds generally prescribed for MS.

 They do cost a lot...but if you have an insurance plan that pays for prescription drugs, the plan will usually cover at least some of the cost of the prescription for this, too.

 As for financial aid for MS "victims"...depends on the college.
 Some colleges have financial aid for people with disabilities, or scholarships.
-The National MS Society also offers modest scholarships, generally for children of folks with MS, but you could check there and see what might be available: www.nmss.org
+The National MS Society also offers modest scholarships, generally for children of folks with MS, but you could check there and see what might be available: www.nmss.org is the website.

 ...I am not a doctor, nor health professional, and don't pretend to be one, here.....